-BOMB THREAT CHECK LIST

-PLACE THIS CARD UNDER YOUR PHONE
+BOMB THREAT CHECK LIST PLACE THIS CARD UNDER YOUR PHONE THERE AT LANGUAGE

-QUESTIONS TO ASK
+QUESTIONS TO ASK Well spoken:

-- WHEN IS THE BOMB GOING TO EXPLODE?
+WHEN IS THE BOMB GOING TO EXPLODE?
+Incoherent:

-- WHERE DID YOU PUT THE BOMB
+WHERE DID YOU PUT THE BOMB Irrational:

-- WHEN DID YOU PUT IT THERE?
+WHEN DID YOU PUT IT THERE?
+Taped:

-- WHAT DOES THE BOMB LOOK LIKE?

-- WHAT KIND OF BOMB IS IT?
+WHAT DOES THE BOMB LOOK LIKE?WHAT KIND OF BOMB IS IT?
+Message read by callers:

-- WHAT WILL MAKE THE BOMB EXPLODE?
+WHAT KIND OF BOMB IS IT?
+WHAT WILL MAKE THE BOMB EXPLODE?
+Abusive:

-- DID YOU PLACE THE BOMB?
+DID YOU PLACE THE BOMB?
+Other:

-- WHAT IS YOUR NAME?
+WHAT IS YOUR NAME?
+BACKGROUND NOISES

-- WHERE ARE YOU?
+WHERE ARE YOU?
+Street noises:

-- WHAT IS YOUR ADDRESS?
+WHAT IS YOUR ADDRESS?
+House noises:

+Aircraft:

+Voices:

-EXACT WORDS
+EXACT WORDS Music:

+DOACT WORDS Machinery:

+Local Call:

+Long Distance:

+Other:

+OTHER

+Duration of call:

+Number called:

+RECIPIENT

-ACTION
+ACTION Name Print:

-Report call immediately to:
+Report call immediately to: Telephone Number:

-Phone Number:
+Phone Number: Signature:

 CALLERS VOICE

 Accent (specify):

-Any impediment (specify)''
+Any impediment (specify)"

 Voice (loud, soft, etc)

 Speech (fast, slow, etc)

-Diction (Clear, muffed)

-Manner (calm, emotional, etc)
+Diction (Clear, muffed) Manner (calm, emotional, etc)

 Did you recognise the voice?

 If so who do you think it was?

 Was the caller familiar with the area?

+vvas trie Caller Tarrilliai vvitir trie area:

 REMEMBER KEEP CALM - DON'T HANG UP